-Cathedral is adorned with some of the finest wood carving, mostly shaped by William Lyngewode in 13th century.
-It has also the largest area of medieval tiles in England, made in early 13th century.
+Cathedral is adorned with some of the finest wood carving, mostly shaped by William Lyngewode in the 13th century.
+It has also the largest area of medieval tiles in England, made in the early 13th century.

 Epiphany Chapel in the northern part of cathedral is adorned with Pre-Raphaelite stained glass, designed by Sir Edward Coley Burne-Jones, made in William Morris's workshop.

 Interesting work of art is series of nine icons in Orthodox style, made by Sergei Fyodorov and installed in 1992 - 1996.
 These icons show local saints, also St Swithun.